Mario Monicelli: Death

-At the age of 90, Monicelli decided to go and live on his own, in order to remain self-sufficient and survive to ageing for a longer time.
+At the age of 90, Monicelli decided to go and live on his own, in order to remain self-sufficient and age well for longer.

 "[I did it]To stay alive as long as possible.
 The love of women, relatives, daughters, wives, lovers, is very dangerous.
 A woman is a nurse at heart, and if she has an old man near her, she is always ready to interpret his every wish, to run and bring him what he needs.
 So, little by little, this old man doesn't do anything any more, he stays in his armchair, he doesn't move any more and he becomes a dumb old man.
 If, on the other hand, the old man is forced to do things for himself, make his own bed, go out, light the cooker, sometimes burn himself, he will live ten years longer.